How do I enable CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

 - In the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.

 - In the list of Log Groups, choose the log group of the API that you're debugging.

 For a REST API, the log group's name is in this format: API-Gateway-Execution-Logs_apiId/stageName.

 For a WebSocket API, the log group's name is in this format: /aws/apigateway/apiId/stageName.

-- In the list of Log Streams, choose the logs stream with the latest Last Event Time to see the execution of the request you made and its relative information.
+- In the list of Log Streams, choose the logs stream with the latest Last Event Time to see messages with the execution or access details of your request.